mathesar-foundation/mathesar-wiki/design/specs/working-with-columns.md

 ## User sets the default value for a column
 A user might want to set a default value so that every new record contains the appropriate value.
 In this case, the user can choose from no value, a zero value for numerical types, or a default value.
 The options will vary depending on the set data type.

-## User replaces NULL values across the entire table
-Users can replace NULL values in a column by applying a filter set to 'Empty' and manually replacing the values.

-## User removes duplicate values across the entire table
-Users can remove duplicate values in a column by applying a filter set to 'has duplicates,' selecting the affected rows and deleting them.

 # Review Notes
 ## Labeling of  Menus